 A company is not excluded for a specific period of time and exclusion may be revoked as soon as the grounds therefor no longer exist.
 The decision to revoke a company’s exclusion will be taken by Norges Bank following a recommendation by the Council on Ethics.
 Once the Bank’s decision has been announced, the Council will inform the company concerned.

-If an excluded company contacts the Council and provides information indicating»» that grounds for its exclusion no longer exist, the Council will reassess the company.
+If an excluded company contacts the Council and provides information indicating that grounds for its exclusion no longer exist, the Council will reassess the company.
 The company must demonstrate that the grounds for exclusion have been eliminated or that sufficient improvements have been made in practice.
 It is not sufficient to refer to the company’s strategies or plans.
 If the Council considers that grounds for exclusion have ceased to exist, it will issue a recommendation that Norges Bank revoke the company’s exclusion from the GPFG.
-However, the Council may, after further consideration, decide to uphold the exclusion of a company that has requested reassessment.
+However, the Council may, after completing its review, decide to uphold the exclusion of a company that has sought reassessment.
 In that case, it will inform the company concerned of its reasons for doing so.

-The Council encourages excluded companies to inform it of circumstances which may lead to the revocation of its exclusion from the GPFG.
+The Council encourages excluded companies to inform it of circumstances which may lead to the revocation of their exclusion from the GPFG.
 Such information should be sent to the following email address: postmottak@etikkradet.no

 Observation